limhoff-r7/limhoff-r7.github.io/_drafts/reading-legacy-code-to-harmonize-ruby-and-rails-code-loaders.md

 ## Code-Loading in Ruby

-Ruby has 3 ways to load code in the standard library:
+Ruby has 3 primary ways to load code in the standard library:

 1. `load`
 2. `require`